 And just before I go…

-You’re likely to find a gem or two in there that can make your leisure days more enjoyable!
+You’re likely to find a historical gem or two in that detailed piece!